porterjamesj/website/content/hiking/lt23/day27/index.md

 It's fun to be alone in a space that's so clearly intended for business and usually bustling with people.
 The gondola doesn't run until later in the morning, so the only person I might encounter is a really enterprising day hiker.
 But there's no one.

 I pack up and start descending the via the ski trails.
-I take one more video before the trails veers back into the woods.
+I take one more video before the trail veers back into the woods.

 {{< controlsvideo src="videos/trails.mp4" >}}